netzbegruenung/all-llama-proxy/README.md

 # all-llama-proxy

 `all-lama-proxy` is a high-performance, asynchronous message queue dispatcher and load balancer designed to sit in front of one or more [Ollama](https://ollama.ai/) API instances.
 It acts as a smart proxy that queues incoming requests from multiple users and dispatches them in parallel to multiple Ollama backends using a fair-share round-robin scheduler with least-connections load balancing.
+The available models can be configured in a YAML file, which can be reloaded without a service restart and no downtime.

 `all-lama-proxy` is a fork of the awesome [`ollamaMQ`](https://github.com/Chleba/ollamaMQ) project.
 This project adds authentication and replaces Docker with a systemd service as the intended deployment method.